the2dl/friendly_ad/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to AD Dump, please follow these steps:
+To contribute to Friendly AD, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature-name`).